ryoppippi/Josephus-circle-iOS-app/README.md

 ##  Some infomation

 * I don't know how the auto layout works so this app is only for devices with 4-inch display(iPhone 5,5S, iPod touch 6th gen)
-* This app is made by swift2.
+* This app is written in swift2.
 You need iOS9 and Xcode7 to use this.

 ---